The Atlantic Hurricane Season is off to a quick start as a system approaches Florida. Get the details on what to expect in Disney this weekend.

 I would not cancel plans for Saturday, but have the rain poncho handy or consider some of the indoor activities at the parks or your resort.
 The rain will become more showery in nature by Saturday afternoon so there could be some breaks in the action.
 Keep an eye out for the status of special events like Typhoon Lagoon’s H2O Glow After Hours Saturday night.
 There could be some changes to the Disney World schedule on Saturday.

-As usual, in between my updates on the KtP website I will pass along any additional information on my (Joe) Twitter feed here.
 Again, the goal is to give you the information you need to make decisions.
 As always, be sure to follow the official forecasts from the National Hurricane Center and follow any directions from Cast Members at Disney World.

 Conditions improve Sunday with a few scattered thunderstorms and temperatures will rebound to near 90 degrees.